British Shorthair health: prevention and common problems to know

 With its sometimes greedy appetite and its rather calm nature, especially if it lives exclusively indoors and lacks exercise, the British Shorthair has a strong trend in the overweight and obesity.
 Overweight is a risk factor for many other health problems, including diabetes, joint disorders and heart disease.

-Prevention: high quality diet, rich in protein and moderate in fat and carbohydrates, is crucial.
-The portions must be controlled and adapted to its activity level.
-Offering food in distributor toys can encourage it to move.
-Daily play sessions are essential to maintain a shape weight.
+Prevention : A high-quality diet, rich in proteins and moderate in fats and carbohydrates, is crucial.
+Portions must be controlled and adapted to its activity level.
+Offering food in dispenser toys can encourage it to move.
+Daily play sessions are essential to maintain a fit weight.

 Dental problems